IkedaLab-Daniel/study-notes-vault/Microservices/notes.md

 * Cut costs with granular business functions

 But failing to avoid these **anti-patterns** can make microservices more of a burden than a benefit.

+## What is REST?

+REST (Representational State Transfer) is an architectural style for designing networked applications, particularly APIs, that provides a flexible and lightweight method of communication.

+### Key Characteristics of RESTful APIs

+* **HTTP-based**: All requests are made using standard HTTP methods.
+* **Stateless**: Each request from client to server must contain all the information needed to understand and process it.
+No session state is stored on the server.
+* **Client-server architecture**: Separation between the client and server, enabling independent development.
+* **Uniform interface**: Standardized way of interacting with resources via URIs.

+### HTTP Methods Used in REST

+* **POST**: Create a new resource.
+* **GET**: Retrieve a resource.
+* **PUT**: Update a resource.
+* **DELETE**: Delete a resource.

+### Benefits of REST APIs

+* **Scalability**: Stateless nature supports scaling across servers.
+* **Simplicity**: Uses HTTP and JSON, making it easy to implement and consume.
+* **Consistency**: Uniform interface ensures consistent access to resources.
+* **Language-agnostic**: Can be used across various programming environments.

+### Real-world Example: CEX.IO API

+CEX.IO, a cryptocurrency exchange, uses a REST API to expose market data.
+Developers can retrieve data like the last price of a currency pair using standard HTTP requests.
+Their documentation includes request/response formats and code samples in multiple programming languages.

+### Summary

+* REST APIs offer scalable, stateless, and consistent interfaces.
+* They operate over HTTP using POST, GET, PUT, and DELETE.
+* REST defines a standard method for network communication.
+* Used widely in microservices and modern web architectures.